parallax background

 • Think of the things you do have, not what you don’t have.
 Write a thankful list for all the things in your life that are important/special that you are thankful for — close family, strong relationship, great friends, fulfilling job etc. It doesn’t have to be big things, it is just good to focus on the positive things.

 It’s the perfect day to focus on your own dad and making him feel special.
-Maybe arrange to do something with your Dad/Father-in-law ( a socially distanced visit in the garden or a walk somewhere), I’m sure they would love spending time with you and the focus being on them.
+Maybe arrange to do something with your Dad/Father-in-law, I’m sure they would love spending time with you and the focus being on them.

 If you don’t have a close relationship with your dads, they don’t live locally or sadly they are not around anymore, you could have a day as a couple, celebrating your relationship and having some time alone together.
 Plan in a trip or something you’ve wanted to do for a while so that it is a nice day for you.